-- taking money from your bank or building society account.
-This is called a deduction order
+- taking money from your bank or building society account, including joint accounts, or partnership accounts formed in England or Wales - this is called a deduction order

 - applying to court for a liability order.
 If a liability order is granted, they can refer the case to the sheriff officers who could come and take your property away to be sold to cover arrears and costs.

 - applying to court for an inhibition order to force you to sell property and use the money to pay off child maintenance arrears.

 If all other enforcement methods have failed, the CSA or CMS can apply to court for you to be disqualified from driving or sent to prison.
 A court can also stop you from having and using a UK passport.

 There are charges for enforcement action against parents using the 2012 Child Maintenance Scheme.

 The CSA or CMS have the power to apply to the Court of Session or the Sheriff Court to prevent you from getting rid of property or transferring property if they believe you’re doing this to avoid paying child maintenance.

 If you've disposed of property to avoid paying maintenance, the CSA or CMS can apply for an order to cancel the sale or transfer.
 This is called an order to set aside the disposition.

 However, the court can't set aside a disposition if it was made: